wp-plugins/multiple-column-widget/readme.txt

 == Description ==

-This widget helps you to put posts (defined by this widget) in a row.
+This widget helps you to put posts in a row.
 The width for each post will be divided evenly with the total number of post you have selected during the creation of widget.

 == Installation ==